iipc/warc-specifications/index.md

 This site and the corresponding [GitHub repository](https://github.com/iipc/warc-specifications) are being used by IIPC members and other interested parties to track and improve various specifications and proposals relating to web archiving.

-In particular, [the specification of the WARC format](./specifications/warc-format/warc-1.1/) is hosted here, and we will develop extensions and forthcoming versions of the specification on this site, using GitHub [issues](https://github.com/iipc/warc-specifications/issues) and [pull requests](https://github.com/iipc/warc-specifications/pulls).
+In particular, [a HTML version](./specifications/warc-format/warc-1.1/) of [the official specification of the WARC format](http://bibnum.bnf.fr/WARC/) is hosted here, and we will develop extensions and forthcoming versions of the specification on this site, using GitHub [issues](https://github.com/iipc/warc-specifications/issues) and [pull requests](https://github.com/iipc/warc-specifications/pulls).

 We also intend to publish and develop appropriate guidelines for web archiving, covering areas where common practice should be encouraged prior to any attempt at formal standardisation, e.g. through ISO.